If you’re considered switching colleges and want to learn how to write a college transfer essay, read on.

 By that same token, don’t use exaggerated or false stories just to prove a point.
 The admissions committee will see through this and will dock you points for being ingenuine.

 Once you’ve written an attention-grabbing introduction, the next step is to explain why you chose your current school.
 Perhaps the school boasted its Socratic teaching method that allows students to take charge of their education.
 Or, it offered a program of specific interest to you.
+Maybe you chose it simply because it’s one of the top colleges to transfer to.

-Regardless of your reasons, you must include them in your essay to then explain how your expectations were not met.
+Regardless of your reasons, you must include them in your essay to explain how your expectations were not met.
 This part should be fact-focused.
 Be succinct and list the reasons you chose your current school over others.

 Here are some questions to ask yourself as you write this part of your essay: